jimmy70111/TFT-discord-bot-/README.md

 how to add API and fetch real time data

 - give then API key I got from the company riot_api_key = 'RGAPI-44e82c49-1f92-4482-81e8-433d8c528f53'
-- I can use import request(python) allowing the api to be used for the discord bot events and commands.
+- I can use import request(python) allowing the api to be used
+- This allows  discord bot events and commands to fetch real time data.

 how to compile?